Guitar Songs: Writing

 After the release of her second studio album, Happier Than Ever, in July 2021, Billie Eilish and her producer Finneas O'Connell began formulating ideas for songs she wanted to include on her next one by the end of the year.
 The first song they wrote after Happier Than Ever was "The 30th", titled as a reference to November 30, 2021.
 On that day, someone close to her nearly died in a car accident, and she described seeing the event firsthand as "the most indescribable thing [she had] to witness and experience".
 Eilish wrote "The 30th" on December 30, 2021, almost immediately upon recalling the accident on that date, fueled by stream-of-consciousness thoughts about the event.
 She said in an Apple Music 1 interview with Zane Lowe: "I had been writing down all these thoughts that I was having.
 I was with Finneas, and I was like, 'I'm sorry, I don't know what you were planning on doing, but we need to write this song about this right now.

-Beginning February 3, 2022, Eilish and O'Connell embarked on a 2022–2023 world tour in support of Happier Than Ever.
+Beginning February 3, 2022, Eilish and O'Connell embarked on a 2022–2023 world tour in support of Happier Than Ever, dubbed Happier Than Ever, The World Tour.
 While on tour, Eilish allocated a certain period of time in her schedule for writing music, during which she was busy writing another song, "TV".
 The process was concurrent with the US Supreme Court's discussion around the Dobbs v.
 Jackson Women's Health Organization case.
 This took months; while Eilish was quick to finish the first verse and chorus, she wrote the remaining lyrics only after a draft of the court decision was leaked online, in May 2022.
 The leaked draft revealed plans to overturn Roe v.
 Wade, a landmark case which had made abortion a constitutional right in the country.
 Eilish, who has a track record with political activism, was saddened by the leak, and she felt like her rights as a woman were being stripped away.
 Weeks after she finished writing "TV", the Supreme Court decided to overturn Roe v.
 Wade.
 Eilish bemoaned the decision, speaking in hindsight about the remaining lyrics: "It was a placeholder of doom."